 Are you Investing, speculating or gambling?

-If you work toward investing as a strategy to build wealth and reach your goals, it is essential to understand the difference between investing, speculation, and gambling.
+If you work toward investing as a strategy to build wealth and reach your goals, it is essential to understand the difference between investing, speculating, and gambling.

 - Investing consists of opportunities that have a greater likelihood of being profitable.

-- In the case of Capital Markets, Investing doesn’t necessarily mean that you “beat the market”.
-It is not a zero.sum game.
-But it does mean that your position is likely to improve over time.
+- In the case of Capital Markets, Investing doesn’t necessarily mean that you expect to “beat the market.”
+However, it means you try to improve your portfolio over time.

-- Instead of gaining more slices of the same cake, you expect your slices to grow because “the cake grows” over time.
+- Instead of gaining more slices of the exact cake, you expect your portions to grow because “the cake grows” over time (the economy).

-- The expectation of a return in income or price appreciation is the core premise of investing.
-In addition, there is an attempt to profit from the ownership of the underlying financial attributes embodied in the instrument, such as value addition, return on investment or dividends.
+- The expectation of a return on income or price appreciation is the core premise of investing.
+In addition, there is an attempt to profit from the ownership of the underlying financial attributes embodied in the instrument, such as value addition, return on investment, or dividends.

 - Risk and return go hand-in-hand; low risk generally means low expected returns, while higher returns are usually accompanied by higher risk.

-Speculation is The employment of funds to acquire assets for a shorter time to take advantage of fluctuations in underlying assets’ prices.
+Speculation is the employment of funds to acquire assets for a shorter time to take advantage of underlying asset price fluctuations.

-- It consists of opportunities where the investment outcome is highly uncertain.
+- Speculating activities consist of opportunities where the investment outcome is highly uncertain.

-- It entails purchasing assets (a commodity, real estate, etc.), hoping to become more valuable shortly (price appreciation).
+- It entails purchasing assets (a commodity, real estate, etc.), hoping such assets will shortly become more valuable (price appreciation).

-- It’s challenging to tell whether speculative assets (collectables, cryptocurrencies or even commodity futures) are overvalued because it’s challenging to determine the asset’s intrinsic value and whether someone will be willing to pay more for it later.
+- It’s hard to tell whether speculative assets (collectibles, cryptocurrencies, or even commodity futures) are overvalued because it’s challenging (some say it is impossible) to determine the asset’s intrinsic value or whether someone will pay more for it later.

 - For some traders, speculation works as long as they have the nerves and data to help them crunch the numbers.

-- The speculation involves taking a calculated risk in an uncertain outcome.
+- Speculating activities involve taking a calculated risk with an uncertain outcome.

-Gambling can be defined as the employment of funds for entertainment, while the chances of return depending upon the probability of a particular situation or events.
+Gambling can be defined as the employment of funds for entertainment, while the chances of return depend upon the probability of a particular situation or event.

-- You gamble anytime you bet money on an event that has an uncertain outcome and heavily involves chance/luck in the hope of winning more money.
+- You gamble anytime you bet money on an uncertain event and heavily involve chance/luck to win more money.

-- The expected return for gambling is harmful to the player, even though some people may get lucky and win.
+- The expected return for gambling harms the player, even though some people may get lucky and win.
 The probability is against you; statistically, the house always wins by a large degree (depending on the game).

-- Gambling should be looked at as an expensive entertainment rather than a tool for wealth creation.
-But unfortunately, for some analyst, it is an extra tax on the fools.
+- Gambling should be considered an expensive entertainment rather than a tool for wealth creation.
+But unfortunately – some analysts point out- it is just “an extra tax on the fools”.

-Although there may be some superficial similarities between the two concepts, a strict definition of both speculation and gambling reveals the principle differences.
+Although the two concepts may have some superficial similarities, a strict definition of speculation and gambling reveals the principle differences.

 - Speculation is a financial transaction with a substantial risk of losing value and expects a significant gain.
 However, the risk of loss is more than offset by the possibility of a significant gain, even though that gain may never manifest.

 - Gambling, on the other hand, always involves a negative expected return.
-Converse to speculation, gambling purely consists of a game of chance.
+Converse to speculating activities, gambling purely consists of a game of chance.
 Generally, the odds are stacked against gamblers.
 When gambling, the probability of losing is usually higher than the likelihood of winning.

-- In comparison to speculation, gambling has a higher risk of losing the investment.
+- Compared to speculation, gambling has a higher risk of losing the investment.

-Something that might usually be considered an investment could wind up being a gamble.
+Something that might usually be considered an investment could be a gamble.
 Let’s look at the similarities and differences between them.

-- Investing and gambling both involve risking capital in the hopes of making a profit.
+- Investing and gambling both involve risking capital to make a profit.

-- In both gambling and investing, a fundamental principle is to minimise risk while maximising reward.
+- In gambling and investing, a fundamental principle is to minimise risk while maximising reward.

 - Gamblers have fewer ways to mitigate losses than investors do.

-- Unlike investing, Gambling look at opportunities that have a greater likelihood of losing money.
+- Unlike investing, gambling looks at opportunities that have a greater likelihood of losing money.

 - Investors have more sources of relevant information than gamblers do.